diplomegalo/Delsoft.BwBroadcast.FMTransmitter/README.md

 # FM Transmitter Mock

-This is a very simple mock the FM Transmitter web api.
-This mock api is based on node.js and use express js minimalist web server.
+This is a very simple mock of the FM Transmitter web api.
+This mock api is based on node.js and use the minimalist web server express js .

 > The authentication is always set to false before calling `getParameter` or `setParameter`.